-Several CMIP5 and CMIP6 based studies have consistently attributed the observed NH spring SCE changes (Section 2.3.2.2) to anthropogenic influences (Rupp et al., 2013; Najafi et al., 2016; Paik and Min, 2020), with the observed changes being found to be inconsistent with natural variability alone.
-Similarly, spring snow thickness (Snow Water Equivalent) changes on the scale of the NH have been attributed to greenhouse gas forcing (Jeong et al., 2017).
-Using individual forcing simulations from multiple CMIP6 models, Paik and Min (2020) detected greenhouse gas influence in the observed decrease of early spring SCE during 1925-2019, which was found to be separable from the responses to other forcings.
+Several CMIP5 and CMIP6 based studies have consistently attributed the observed Northern Hemisphere spring SCE changes (Section 2.3.2.2) to anthropogenic influences (Rupp et al., 2013; Najafi et al., 2016; Paik and Min, 2020), with the observed changes being found to be inconsistent with natural variability alone.
+Similarly, spring snow thickness (Snow Water Equivalent) changes on the scale of the Northern Hemisphere have been attributed to greenhouse gas forcing (Jeong et al., 2017).
+Using individual forcing simulations from multiple CMIP6 models, Paik and Min (2020) detected greenhouse gas influence in the observed decrease of early spring SCE during 1925–2019, which was found to be separable from the responses to other forcings.

-In summary, it is very likely that anthropogenic influence contributed to the observed reductions in NH springtime snow cover since 1950.
+In summary, it is very likely that anthropogenic influence contributed to the observed reductions in Northern Hemisphere springtime snow cover since 1950.
 CMIP6 models better represent the seasonality and geographical distribution of snow cover than CMIP5 simulations (high confidence).
-Both CMIP5 and CMIP6 models simulate strong declines in spring-time SCE during recent years, in general agreement with observations, causing the multi-model mean decreasing trend in spring-time SCE to now better agree with observations than in earlier evaluations.
+Both CMIP5 and CMIP6 models simulate strong declines in spring SCE during recent years, in general agreement with observations, causing the multi-model mean decreasing trend in spring SCE to now better agree with observations than in earlier evaluations.
 Evidence has yet to emerge that interactions between vegetation and snow, found problematic in CMIP5, have indeed improved in CMIP6 models (Section 9.5.3).
 Such deficiencies in the representation of snow in climate models mean there is medium confidence in the simulation of snow cover over the northern continents in CMIP6 model simulations.
 The models consistently link snow extent to surface air temperature (Figure 9.24).
 With warming of near-surface air linked to anthropogenic influence, and particularly to greenhouse gas increases (Section 3.3.1), this provides additional evidence that reductions in snow cover are also caused by human activity.

 Glaciers and Ice Sheets